An Overview of the First Step Act

 - Conducting research and data analysis on: evidence-based recidivism reduction programs relating to the use of prisoner risk and needs assessment tools;

 - Advising on the most effective and efficient uses of such programs; and which evidence-based recidivism reduction programs are the most effective at reducing recidivism, and the type, amount, and intensity of programming that most effectively reduces the risk of recidivism;

 - and reviewing and validating the risk and needs assessment system.

-Two years after the enactment of the First Step Act, and each year thereafter for the next five years, DOJ will submit reports to Congress on various aspects of the FSA including a report on effective medication assisted treatment of opioid and heroin abuse, including plans on how to implement those treatment methods.
+Two years after the enactment of the First Step Act, and each year thereafter for the next five years, DOJ will submit reports to Congress on various aspects of the FSA including a report on effective medication assisted treatment of opioid and heroin abuse, and plans on how to implement those treatment methods.

-Within two years of BOP implementing the system, and every two years thereafter, the Government Accountability Office will audit how the new risk and needs assessment system system is being used at BOP facilities.
+Within two years of BOP implementing the system, and every two years thereafter, the Government Accountability Office will audit how the new risk and needs assessment system is being used at BOP facilities.